 Many of the larger brownfield sites which the Council is seeking to prioritise delivery of are affected by nutrient neutrality issues, including both nitrates and phosphates.
 Such sites are less likely to be able to easily achieve nutrient neutrality in the short term.
-Consideration should be therefore given to a more balanced approach to the location of development which allows greenfield sites which are less constrained by nutrient neutrality issues to come forward prior to 2030.
-One such site is the draft allocation at Land at Mill Lane, Wickham (Policy WK5) which could be expanded to deliver more housing.
+Consideration should be therefore given to a more balanced approach to the location of development which allows greenfield sites which are less constrained by nutrient neutrality issues to come forward prior to 2030, such as at a larger site at Policy WK5, Mill Lane, Wickham.